Juantantan/MandelbrotExplorer/Readme.md

 very few which combine the two APIs.
 These Interoperability offerings are just code snippets in reference articles.

 ## Mentions and thanks
-I wrote a very basci Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
+I wrote a very basic Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
 Upgrding this to a C# version using a Dual-core processor sped things up somewhat but something was missing.

 ### Eric Bainville